An in-person intro can be harrowing. But thanks to the internet & our advice, you can put your best foot forward and write a great introduction email.

 3. Make It about Them

-When you introduce yourself in an email, it’s important to start out putting the recipient at the center of your email outreach.
-They might be from a company whose values deeply resonate with you, they could be working on exciting projects you’d love to be a part of, or you might admire them for their philanthropic work.
-Whatever attracted you to them in the first place is worth noting upfront in your email introduction.
+When you introduce yourself in an email, it’s important to start by putting the recipient at the center of your email outreach.
+They might be from a company whose values deeply resonate with you; they could be working on exciting projects you’d love to be a part of; or you might admire them for their philanthropic work.
+Your email introduction should start off with a reference to whatever attracted you to them in the first place.
+It shows you’ve done your research and you’re a potentially good fit.

 4. Mention a Mutual Contact

-If you and the recipient share a mutual connection, communicate this at the start of your email, referring to your connection with this person and that they recommended getting in touch with the recipient for x or y reason.
-This is also a helpful bit of information to include in your subject line, too.
+If you and the recipient share a mutual connection, communicate this at the start of your email, referring to your connection with this person and saying that they recommended getting in touch with the recipient for x or y reason.
+This is also a helpful bit of information to include in your subject line.

 5. State the Purpose of Your Email Introduction

-Once you’ve connected with your recipient, it’s time to say why you’ve emailed them.
+Once you’ve established a link with your recipient, explain why you’ve emailed them.
 Maybe you want to work at their company, collaborate with them on future projects, or deepen your social network.
-Whatever the reason for your email introduction, be clear about what you really want from this connection, tie it to what attracted you to them in the first place, and how the connection you are proposing could add value to them.
+Whatever the reason for your email introduction, be clear about what you really want from this connection, tie it to what attracted you to them in the first place, and explain how the connection you are proposing could add value to them.

 6. Include a Call to Action